Hydrogen777/Blockchain_Lab1/README.md

-# Blockchain Lab 1
+# HCMUS Blockchain Lab 01: Design and Implement a Minimal Layer 1 Blockchain

-A Layer 1 Blockchain simulator built from scratch, implementation featuring BFT consensus, deterministic execution, and network simulation.
+A Layer 1 Blockchain implementation, featuring BFT consensus, deterministic execution, and network simulation.
 This project is a hands-on exercise of blockchain fundamentals for the HCMUS Blockchain course.

 ## Group Members